tomgreenfield/adapt-grunt/README.md

     grunt dev:id
 Creates a developer-friendly version of the specified module (including source maps).
 Takes the module ID as a parameter.
 If no module ID is specified, all modules are built.
 If an individual module has been specified, it also runs the `spy`task for that module.

+    grunt spy:id
+Listens for changes to any files associated with the specified module, then performs the necessary actions to update the build.

     grunt tracking-insert:id
 If your course is intended use SCORM to track within a LMS, you should run this command to insert tracking identifiers.
 The module ID is passed as a parameter.